Introductory Guide to Warehouse Safety in the Logistics and Supply Chain Industry

 The use of appropriate and well-maintained equipment is crucial for safe loading and unloading.
 All equipment, including forklifts, pallet jacks, and hand trucks, should be regularly inspected and maintained.

 Only trained and authorized personnel should operate these machines.
-This helps minimize equipment-related accidents and enhances operational efficiency.
+This helps minimize equipment-related accidents and enhances operational efficiency within logistics operations.

 Communication and Coordination